qeirreps/qeirreps/example/Si_soc/README_ex_Si_soc.txt

 	$ ../../src/qeirreps.x .
 8 > qeirreps.log

    "../../src/" is the location of the qeirreps executable file.
-   "." is the current directory "Si_nonsoc" which contains "dir-wfn" and "output", and "qeirreps.log" is the log file of standard output.
+   "." is the current directory "Si_soc" which contains "dir-wfn" and "output", and "qeirreps.log" is the log file of standard output.
    "8" is the filling of the bismuth.
 This value is produced in the standard output of scf calculation by QE as "number of electrons = 8.00".

    Some text files will be exported in "output", for example, "character_import.txt".